Baishnavi123/photoweb/README.md

 ![App Screenshot](https://raw.githubusercontent.com/Baishnavi123/photoweb/main/Screenshot/Screenshot%20(121).png)

 The photographer will be able to see the individuals who are requested for shooting using the admin login, which will appear on the dashboard.

+## Features

+- Different technologies are used
+- Live previews
+- Fullscreen mode
+- Cross platform

+## Environment Variables

+To run this project, you will need to add the following environment -browser(eg:Google chrome)
+-XAMPP control panel
+-visual studio code

+## Demo